NISTFire/nist-fire/Equipment/Water_Flow_and_Pressure_Sensor/README.txt

 3) Set the Tools > Board to Arduino Yun and the Tools > Port to the /dev/ttyusbmodemXXXXXX setting that matches the plugged-in Arduino.

-4) Using the Arduino IDE, install the Bridge sketch on Arduino from File > Examples > Bridge > Bridge.
-This enables the reading and writing of data from pins using the REST API on the Arduino.
+4) A Sketch is a script that runs on the Arduino microcontroller.
+Using the Arduino IDE, install the pressure_sensor Sketch on the Arduino from the NIST-FIRE repository.
+This enables the reading and writing of data from the analog-to-digital converter via the REST API on the Arduino.
+Note: this sketch requires the Adafruit ADS 1015 library from https://github.com/adafruit/Adafruit_ADS1X15.

-Configure the Arduino
+== Configure the Arduino ==

 1) Unplug the Arduino from the computer, and power on the Arduino from the battery.